 THE LAW OF THE DEMOCRATIC PEOPLE’S

-Adopted by Decree No. 1978 of the Presidium of the Supreme People’s
+Adopted by Resolution No. 40 of the Standing Committee of the

-approved by Ordinance No. 8 of the Supreme People’s Assembly on April 5, 2001
+amended by Decree No. 484 of the Presidium of the Supreme People’s Assembly

 Chapter 1.
 Fundamentals